-Tasha Bailey, an accredited psychotherapist and member of the British Association for Counselling and Psychotherapy, explains that Black women being torn between authenticity and assimilating is very common.
+Tasha Bailey, an accredited psychotherapist, explains that Black women being torn between authenticity and assimilating is very common.
 "Cultural assimilation in the workplace is when someone has to adopt the dominant culture to resemble everyone else," she explains.
 "It can be an implicit or explicit process of erasing cultural differences and intersections as a way of centring whiteness."
 It can have a detrimental psychological impact too, leading to feelings of anxiety and imposter syndrome.

 To build a more inclusive culture for Black women, Tasha suggests workplaces look at their stats regarding not only diversity but retainment too.
 She also warns that workplaces should be open to receiving some difficult feedback, without ego or defences getting in the way.